Les Contamines-Montjoie, France: Family Ski Guide

 Is Les Contamines-Montjoie Good for Families?

 Les Contamines-Montjoie is a hidden favourite in the Mont Blanc valley: a proper Savoyard village with 120km of terrain, strong ski school, and prices well below famous neighbours.
 Scores 7.8 for families.
 Best for kids 3 to 14 who are learning.
-The catch: limited advanced terrain, and the village is small and quiet.
-For more terrain in the Mont Blanc area, try Saint-Gervais with Evasion Mont Blanc access.
+One thing to know: limited advanced terrain, and the village is small and quiet.

 You need confirmed, named childcare/crèche facility information before booking — specific details not confirmed in available data